-Fort Mandan, ND Several men prepare to build canoes for the journey up the Missouri River.
-The two pirogues are moved to the shade of fort’s north wall to prevent them from drying out and cracking.
+At Fort Mandan north of present Bismarck, North Dakota, several enlisted men prepare to build new dugout canoes.
+The two pirogues are moved to the shade of fort’s north wall to prevent them from drying out and cracking, and Clark works on his map of the Missouri.

 Moving Boats